A CALL FOR WHITE PEOPLE TO TAKE THE STAND OF “UNITY THROUGH REPARATIONS”

-This is the burning question of our time and the question which the Days in Solidarity with African People will address at seven different events to be held across the U.S. in October and November.
+This is the burning question of our time and the question which the Days in Solidarity with African People will address at six different events to be held across the U.S. in October and November.

 There is no greater evidence of the crisis of imperialism than the election of Donald Trump and the chaos within the white ruling class.
 The fading prospects of life inside this dying social system are reflected in the despair of white society, with millions addicted to opiates and alcohol and descending into suicide and overdose.
 It is also evidenced in the overt expressions of white nationalist violence in Charlottesville and elsewhere.

 The white world is polarized and the line is drawn in the blood of African people between those who stand on the side of the oppressed and those who are on the side of the oppressor.

 Just as the white nationalists in Charlottesville are loud and proud about their allegiance to a system built on slavery and genocide, it is time for hundreds of thousands of white people to be even louder about our unity with African people and our solidarity with their struggles to overturn a system built on slavery.

 The way we do this is by building a movement for “Unity Through Reparations.”

 The Days in Solidarity with African People campaign is our opportunity to make a self-criticism from the white population for our historic complicity in the oppression of African people for our benefit.

 It is our opportunity to separate ourselves from our government and declare that the government will not kill another African with impunity in our name.